shawenyao/jekyll-now/_posts/2018-12-22-Productionizing-R-Scripts-with-Batch-Mode.md

 Note that `start` command enables all R script to be executed in a parallel fashion.

 ### Running R Script with Arguments
 Parsing arguments in R mainly revolves around the use of `commandArgs` function.
-It simply converts all arguments (space-delimited) specified in the batch call to a character vector, and it's up to the users to decide what to do with them.
+It does one simple job: converting all arguments (space-delimited) specified in the batch call to a character vector, and it's up to the users to decide what to do with them.
 ```r
 args <- commandArgs(trailingOnly = TRUE)
 ```

-For example, suppose all arguments follow the "-arg value" format.
-As a result, odd elements stand for argument names, whereas even elements are the values.
+For example, suppose all arguments comes in the "-arg value" pairs, meaning odd elements stand for argument names and even ones are the values.
 ```r
 # odd elements are the names of the arguments (without the leading "-")
 args_names <- gsub("-", "", args[c(TRUE, FALSE)])